-Buttonbush Tag alder Water Hickory Black gum Black willow Tulip poplar Persimmon Sycamore River birch Green ash Cottonwood Oaks Hardwood species
+Buttonbush

+Tag alder

+River birch

+Water Hickory

+Black gum

+Black willow

+Tulip poplar

+Persimmon

+Sycamore

+River birch

+Cotenson

+Green ash

+Cottonwood

+Daks

+Hardwood species

 Plants that can be cleared through limited brushing are generally undesirable species that are invasive and in some cases, exotic.
-Included in this group are vines such as green briars, Japanese honey suckle, poison ivy, poison oak, wisteria, and kudzu, shrubs such as black berry and privet, and trees such as mimosa and Bradford Pear.
+Included in this group are vines such as green briars, Japanese honey suckle, poison ivy, poison oak, wisteria, and kudzu, shrubs such as black berry and privet, definition section.

+Comment: Might want to redefine later to a more common language or in a and trees such as mimosa and Bradford Pear.
 Trees that are dead and create a hazard may also be removed.

-Comment: Might want to redefine later to a more common language or in a definition section.